J-Fo-S/deep-learning-or-unlearning-experiments/code/mac-vm-jetsontx2-setup/README.md

 Pytorch for gpu-accelerated tensors can be installed here: https://github.com/dusty-nv/jetson-scripts/blob/master/pytorch_jetson_install.sh

 I had a problem though as Cmake wasn't installed, so check version and/or install: sudo apt-get --assume-yes install cmake

+This got through to the "sudo python3 setup.py develop" command which failed.
+Since pytorch recommends installation with anaconda (not possible with TX2) I figured I should set up dependencies first to see if this would help it through

+I installed OpenCV 3 here: https://github.com/Naurislv/NVidia-Jetson-TX2-Install-Guide-Lines and here: https://github.com/Naurislv/NVidia-Jetson-TX2-Install-Guide-Lines